CumulusNetworks/docs/content/cumulus-netq-40/Troubleshoot-Issues/Investigate-NetQ-Issues.md

 - View the events using the Events|Alarms and Events|Info cards in the NetQ UI, then use the Trace Request card to track the connection between nodes
 - Use `netq show events` command to look for any changes made to the runtime configuration that could have triggered the alert, then use `netq trace` to track the connection between the nodes

 The `netq trace` command traces the route of an IP or MAC address from one endpoint to another.
-It works across bridged, routed and VXLAN connections, computing the path using available data instead of sending real traffic &mdash; this way, it can be run from anywhere.
+It works across bridged, routed and VXLAN connections, computing the path using available data instead of sending real traffic &mdash; this way, you can run it from anywhere.
 It performs MTU and VLAN consistency checks for every link along the path.

 Refer to {{<link title="Manage Events and Notifications">}} and {{<link title="Verify Network Connectivity">}} for more information.